EEN421/EEN421.github.io/_posts/PowerShell Toolbox: Linting Your Scripts with Invoke-ScriptAnalyzer.md

 - Performance issues
 - Cross-platform compatibility problems

-Think of it as **a lint roller for your PowerShell**, tuned to the official PowerShell Best Practices so your scripts come out squeaky-clean and ultra-secure.
+Think of it as **a lint roller for your PowerShell**, tuned to the official PowerShell Best Practices so your scripts come out squeaky-clean, error-free, and ultra-secure.

 <br/>
 <br/>